 Three points in a plane that are not all on the same line (not collinear) define a triangle, and any triangle can be circumscribed by a circle.
-So three point in a plane also define a circle.
+So three points in a plane also define a circle.
 In this geometry problem, we will find the area of a circle using just 3 points.

 Some version of this problem often appears in the SAT Math 2 subject test!